More

 • Use scripts to automate repetitive Fastboot commands for bulk device management.

-• Pair Fastboot commands with MDM policies to maintain compliance and security post-flash.
+• Executing Fastboot commands with MDM policies to maintain compliance and security post-flash.

 Method 1: Using Hardware Buttons